Robert Williams III NBA Playoffs Player Props: Celtics vs. Heat

 Robert Williams III Insights vs. the Heat

-- This season, Robert Williams III has made 3.6 shots per game, which accounts for 3.7% of his team's total makes.

-- Williams' Celtics average 101.9 possessions per game, which ranks 16th among NBA teams, while the Heat are one of the league's slowest with 99.2 possessions per contest.
+- This season, he's put up 2.3% of the Celtics' attempted field goals, as he's averaging 4.9 per contest.

-- The Heat are the second-best defensive team in the NBA, allowing 109.8 points per contest.
+- The Heat are the second-best defensive team in the NBA, conceding 109.8 points per game.

-- On the boards, the Heat are ranked sixth in the NBA, conceding 41.9 rebounds per game.
+- The Heat are the sixth-ranked squad in the NBA, allowing 41.9 rebounds per contest.

 Robert Williams III vs. the Heat